Music Apps vs Quality Music

 Most people play music without knowing that all the mainstream music services offer very average (poor) quality music which improves music online streaming bandwidth consumption but sacrifices, quality-wise, the song that you’re streaming.

-Sound frequencies (lows, midst, highs)
+Sound frequencies (lows, mids, highs)

 Before we go on with the list, I highly advise you to subscribe for the 1-month trial that all the below high-quality music apps offer; if you’re fortunate enough to pair it with a good pair of headphones, the experience will be richer; anyway, here are some options: